grafana/grafana-github-actions/README.md

 ### Milestone Check

 This will check if a milestone is set on a pull request or not.
-All properties below except `type` is optional.
+All properties below except `type` are optional.

 **Syntax**:
 ```json